 Doctors, trainers, fitness experts, health insurance companies and commercial insurance companies agree that biking is good for your health.
 Moreover, we also think it’s great fun.
 But the statistics show that, under certain circumstances, it may also get quite dangerous.
 Our new series about safety on the road will look at the most problematic areas of modern transport, and you can bet we won’t favour anyone.
-In collaboration with the police, doctors, and experts from ŠKODA AUTO Traffic Safety Research team, we will do our best to bring you comprehensive information on how to avoid the biggest mistakes, how to react in an emergency, and what you as an individual can do to help improve the situation in your city.
+In collaboration with the police, doctors, and experts from Škoda AUTO Traffic Safety Research team, we will do our best to bring you comprehensive information on how to avoid the biggest mistakes, how to react in an emergency, and what you as an individual can do to help improve the situation in your city.
 So let’s have a look at the most dangerous situations you may encounter while cycling.

-How do cyclists mostly cause accidents?
+How can cyclists cause accidents?

-• They cycle under the influence of alcohol
+• Cycling under the influence of alcohol

-• They ride on highways even though it’s prohibited
+• Cycling on highways and prohibited roadways

-• They change their direction abruptly
+• Changing direction abruptly

-• They fail to control the bike
+• Losing control of the bike

 Loss of control over the bike

-A long-term collaborator of ŠKODA AUTO and police officer, Lieutenant Colonel Jan Straka says that loss of control is one of the most common and most tragic causes of cycling accidents.
+A long-term collaborator of Škoda AUTO and police officer, Lieutenant Colonel Jan Straka says that loss of control is one of the most common and most tragic causes of cycling accidents.

 The Police of the Czech Republic list the following most common causes of cycling accidents in their statistics: